TobyG74/CekRekeningBank/README.md

 ## Description

-- [ ID ] Ini adalah sebuah tools untuk mengecek laporan pada rekening bank
+- [ ID ] Ini adalah sebuah tools untuk mengecek laporan pada rekening bank.
-- [ EN ] This is a tools to cek reports on bank accounts
+- [ EN ] This is a tools to cek reports on bank accounts.

 ## Installation